TashaSkyUp/MCP-FORGE/README.md

 - Runs over SSE/HTTP on a single port (default 8000) — no need to allocate extra ports.
 - All imports in this package occur inside function bodies to comply with user preferences.
+- Web-based management UI and REST endpoints for creating, listing, and removing tools.

 ## Requirements